-Search for missing 7-year-old Texas girl Athena Strand continues - updates
+Missing Texas girl who vanished from home found dead - updates

 Who is Athena Strand?

-Seven-year-old Athena Strand has been missing from her home in Paradise, Texas, since Wednesday (30 November).
+ICYMI: Seven-year-old Athena Strand has been missing from her home in Paradise, Texas, since Wednesday (30 November).

 An Amber Alert was issued for her the following day after she was reported missing by her stepmother, according to the Wise County Sheriff’s Office.